drplagash/dicts/README.md

 ## Visibility

-This repository must remain private.
+This repository is for statistical purposes only.

 It contains raw observed credential material collected from defensive honeypot telemetry.